-The management and administration of the Pension Fund as at 31st March 2022 was delegated to the Group Director of Finance and Corporate Resources, with the Financial Services Section (within the Finance and Corporate Resources Directorate) having responsibility for the day-to-day management of the Fund.
+The management and administration of the Pension Fund as at 31st March 2023 was delegated to the Group Director of Finance and Corporate Resources, with the Financial Services Section (within the Finance and Corporate Resources Directorate) having responsibility for the day-to-day management of the Fund.
+There was a change in personnel for the position of Group Director of Finance and Corporate Resources between 31st March 2023 and 28th November 2023 when the unaudited annual report and accounts were approved by the Pensions Committee.